phildrysdale1/thymer-importer/README.md

 - Not all Markdown features can be represented in Thymer yet
   - Tables are not supported in Thymer and will be lost
   - Some advanced or non-standard Markdown may not paste cleanly
+  - Links within frontmatter are not created as links in Thymer they will remain in [[wikilink]] format
 - Text files only
   - Attachments (images, PDFs, etc.) are not imported